-The following occupations are occupations which a practising barrister may engage in, whether as a primary or supplementary occupation, without having to seek the permission of the Bar Council:-
+The following occupations are occupations which a practising barrister may engage in, without having to give prior written notice to the Bar Council:-

-- (1) Recorder or deputy judge, magistrate or coroner or any other acting judicial positions; - (2) Member of Executive Council; - (3) Member of Legislative Council; - (4) Member of any District Council; - (5) Member of the Heung Yee Kuk or any rural committee; - (6) Acting as a "Village Representative" as defined under the Village Representative Election Ordinance (Cap 576); - (7) Lecturing or teaching in law, or administering any Law Faculty or Law School or any departments thereof of any university, whether in Hong Kong or elsewhere; - (8) Practising as a legal practitioner (of whatever description) in another jurisdiction; - (9) Law reporting; - (10) Caring for immediate family members.
+- 1. Recorder or deputy judge, magistrate or coroner or any other acting judicial positions; - 2.
+Member of Executive Council; - 3.
+Member of Legislative Council; - 4.
+Member of any District Council; - 5.
+Member of the Heung Yee Kuk or any rural committee; - 6.
+Acting as a "Village Representative" as defined under the Village Representative Election Ordinance (Cap.
+576); - Lecturing or teaching in law, or administering any Law Faculty or Law School or any departments thereof of any university, whether in Hong Kong or elsewhere; - 8.
+Practising as a legal practitioner (of whatever description) in another jurisdiction; - 9.
+Law reporting; - 10.
+Caring for immediate family members; - 11.
+Legal:- - (a) Offices:- - (i) Third Party Neutral in alternative dispute resolution procedures, including Mediator, Adjudicator, Arbitrator or Umpire; - (ii) Member of a board of review, board or commission of inquiry, tribunal, panel or committee established under any statutory or administrative powers;